Below is a list of Wheeling High School clubs and activities. Click the links to go directly to a particular section

 Sponsor: Crystal Ellis-Abdullah and Tamika Weber

 Ebony Club focuses on African American culture, history, and community service.
-The weekly meetings promote cultural awareness and the connection between African American and other world cultures.
+The meetings and field trips promote cultural awareness and the connection between African American and other world cultures.
 Discussions also include current events, social skills needed for success, and college admission information.
-In February, the club produces a heritage show and other African American History Month events.
+Some activities include producing numerous Black History Month events, fundraising for scholarships for our graduating seniors, and attending an annual African American Teen Summit.
 All students are welcome.
-The meetings are every Wednesday at 3 p.m.
+The meetings are twice a month on Wednesdays after school for about 45 minutes.

 Sponsor: Elyse Hoffman